 ' Declare a variable for each mark Dim mark1 As Long Dim mark2 As Long . . .
 Dim mark100 As Long ' Store the marks from the worksheet in a variable mark1 = sheetMarks.Range("A1") mark2 = sheetMarks.Range("A2") . . . mark100 = sheetMarks.Range("A100")

 As you can see in the above example, writing code like this would mean hundreds of lines of repetitive code.
 When you use a collection or array you only need to declare one variable.
-Using a loop with a collection or arrays means you only need one line for add or reading values.
+Using a loop with a collection or with arrays means you only need one line for add or reading values.

-If we rewrite the above example using a collection then we only need a few lines of code
+If we rewrite the above example using a collection then we only need a few lines of code:

 ' Create collection Dim collMarks As New Collection ' Read 100 values to collection Dim c As Range For Each c In Sheet1.Range("A1:A100") ' This line is used to add all the values collMarks.Add c.Value Next

 We have looked at what collections and arrays have in common.
 So what is the difference and why use one over the other?

 The main difference is that with an array you normally set the size once.
 This means that you know the size before you start adding elements.
 Let me explain this with an example.

 Example: Where an Array is Better